-The financial statements of MetroPlus Health Plan, Inc. ("MetroPlus"), a component unit of NYC Health + Hospitals, are presented discretely from NYC Health + Hospitals; however, the MD&A focuses primarily on NYC Health + Hospitals.
+The financial statements of MetroPlus Health Plan, Inc. ("MetroPlus"), a component unit of NYC Health + Hospitals, are presented discretely from NYC Health + Hospitals.
+MetroPlus issues its own financial statements within which a reader can obtain additional information not provided by the discrete presentation within this document.Consequently, the MD&A that follows focuses primarily on NYC Health + Hospitals.